 This section will describe the specifics of smart contract addresses on TON Blockchain.
 It will also explain how actors are synonymous with smart contracts on TON.

 Everything is a Smart Contract

 On TON, smart contracts are built using the Actor model.
 In fact, actors in TON are technically represented as smart contracts.
-This means that even your wallet is a simple actor (and smart contract).
+This means that even your wallet is a simple actor (and a smart contract).

 Typically, actors process incoming messages, change their internal state, and generate outbound messages as a result.
-That's why every actor (i.e., smart contract) on TON Blockchain must have an address so it is able to receive messages from other actors.
+That's why every actor (i.e., smart contract) on TON Blockchain must have an address, so it is able to receive messages from other actors.

 On the Ethereum Virtual Machine (EVM), addresses are completely separate from smart contracts.
 Feel free to learn more about the differences by reading our article "Six unique aspects of TON Blockchain that will surprise Solidity developers" by Tal Kol.

 Address of Smart Contract

 Smart contract addresses operating on TON typically consist of two main components:

 (workchain_id): denotes the workchain ID (a signed 32-bit integer)

 (account_id) denotes the address of the account (64-512 bits, depending on the workchain)